mklan/jquery-focus-follow/README.md

 #### followFocus method

-Select your elements that should take advance of the focus-follow feature and call the `followFocus()` method
+Select your elements that should take advantage of the focus-follow feature and call the `followFocus()` method

 ```javascript
 $("img").followFocus();